syndisgudni/md2docx/test.md

 Here is a **TODO** list with ***some* things** of those *items* that have yet to be `done` for this project.
 * Add some `code` ***stuff*** and *things*!
-* Also, put imgs and code blocks in figurese.
+* Also, put imgs and code blocks in figures.

+Why not?
+Here's another list but with numbers:
+1. The quick brown fox
+2. The lazy dog
+3. Jumping over thereof

 ```python
 import stuff